oysandvik94/curl.nvim/README.md

   -- use "tab" to open in separate tab
   -- use "split" to open in horizontal split
-  -- use "vsplit" to open in vertical split open_with = "tab",
+  -- use "vsplit" to open in vertical split
+  -- use "buffer" to open in new buffer open_with = "tab",
   -- Specify how to split the output buffer (when open_with is not "tab") -- use "vertical" for vertical split (default)